H.R. 2196: National Emergency Medical Services Memorial Extension Act

 What does H.R.
 2196 actually do?

-The bill covers a commemorative work in the District of Columbia and its environs — essentially the Washington, D.C., area.
+In the District of Columbia and its surrounding area — essentially the greater Washington, D.C., area, where federally approved commemorative works are sited.

 Has H.R.
 2196 passed Congress yet?

 Not yet.
-According to the latest action provided, the bill was received in the Senate and referred to the Committee on Energy and Natural Resources.
+The House passed it by voice vote in March 2026.
+It's now in the Senate, referred to the Committee on Energy and Natural Resources.

 Based on H.R.
 2196 bill text